aragon/aragon-wiki/docs/network/aragon_network_token.md

 On March 6, 2020, the venture capital firm Placeholder published an analysis of ANT entitled "[Aragon (ANT) Economics](https://www.placeholder.vc/blog/2020/3/6/aragon-ant-economics)".
 Placeholder refers to ANT in their analysis as "a governance asset, with planned future economics to reinforce its store-of-value status".

-## Institutional custody services
+## Store ANT
-In addition to self-custody tools available in hardware and software form, institutional custodians in the list below have begun offering ANT custody services to qualified clientele.
+In addition to self-custody tools available in [hardware and software form](https://wiki.aragon.org/network/governance/how_to_vote/#voting-methods), institutional custodians in the list below have begun offering ANT custody services to qualified clientele.

 _Disclaimer: Inclusion of a service does not constitute an endorsement of the service by the Aragon Association or any other member of the Aragon project.
 Please do your own research before giving custody of your assets to any entity on this page.
 Keep your funds safe and only do business with people for whom you have a good reason to trust._